Strome, Alberta

 Strome is a hamlet in east-central Alberta, Canada, within Flagstaff County.
 It is located on Highway 13, approximately 58 km east of the City of Camrose.
 The hamlet was originally incorporated as a village on February 3, 1910.
 It dissolved to become a hamlet under the jurisdiction of Flagstaff County on January 1, 2016.
 Strome's name is believed to come from Stromeferry in Ross & Cromarty, Scotland.

 History

 Strome began developing as a farming community in 1905.
 Max Knoll opened the first post office, under the name of Knollton, and set up the first general store.
 The name of the post office was changed to Strome on July 1, 1906.
 A hotel, a hardware store, and a church followed.
 Strome incorporated as a village on February 3, 1910.

+To learn more about the history of Strome and surrounding areas, consider visiting its expansive museum, called Sodbusters Archives Museum.